owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ---
 ![New Orleans](/images/neworleans.jpg)

-I just got back from [Do It With Drupal](https://www.doitwithdrupal.com), a three day seminar held in New Orleans.
+I just got back from [Do It With Drupal] *-link archived-*, a three day seminar held in New Orleans.
 IT WAS AMAZING!
 I was able to interact with roughly 200 developers from Canada to Sweden, who spoke the same Drupal talk.
 TONS of information was absorbed.
 I was able to get up to date on what's going on, and reap the rewards of being a part of an open source community.
 A growing list of Drupal questions were tackled that were directly affecting projects at the Space Foundation.
 I was able to put a face to those who make my life wonderful when building websites with Drupal.

 [![Drupal](/images/drupallogo.gif)](https://www.drupal.org)